-The exponential growth of software applications has revolutionized industries, offering unprecedented 28 29 capabilities to businesses and individuals.
-However, this rapid expansion has also introduced a complex landscape of security threats, ranging from malware and phishing attacks to zero-day vulnerabilities and 30 insider threats.
-Traditional security models, which rely on static rule-based systems and manual 31 interventions, often fail to address evolving challenges.
-As a result, there is a growing need for innovative 32 approaches that can adapt to the dynamic nature of cyber threats.
-Artificial Intelligence (AI)-augmented 33 34 security models have emerged as promising solutions that leverage machine learning (ML) and datadriven analytics to enhance the detection and mitigation of security risks in software development 35 36 (Nguyen et al., 2018).
-The integration of artificial intelligence (AI) into cybersecurity has emerged as a 37 transformative approach to addressing modern security challenges.
+The exponential growth of software applications has revolutionized industries, offering unprecedented capabilities to businesses and individuals.
+However, this rapid expansion has also introduced a complex landscape of security threats, ranging from malware and phishing attacks to zero-day vulnerabilities and insider threats.
+Traditional security models, which rely on static rule-based systems and manual interventions, often fail to address evolving challenges.
+As a result, there is a growing need for innovative approaches that can adapt to the dynamic nature of cyber threats.
+Artificial Intelligence (AI)-augmented security models have emerged as promising solutions that leverage machine learning (ML) and data-driven analytics to enhance the detection and mitigation of security risks in software development [13].
+Artificial intelligence (AI) Integration into cybersecurity has emerged as a transformative approach to addressing modern security challenges.

 The concept of utilizing AI for security began to gain traction in the early 2000s, primarily in anomaly detection and automated threat response systems.
 However, significant advancements in AI capabilities, driven by increased computational power and access to large datasets, have accelerated the adoption of AI-augmented security models since 2018.
-Modern applications increasingly focus on predictive analytics, behavioral analysis, and real-time threat intelligence (Nguyen et al., 2018).
-By embedding AIdriven tools and frameworks into the Software Development Life-cycle (SDLC), organizations can 44 proactively address vulnerabilities and enhance their overall security posture.
-Machine learning, which is a subset of AI, plays a pivotal role in these models by enabling systems to identify anomalies, predict 45 46 potential threats, and automate responses.
-Techniques such as supervised learning, unsupervised learning, and reinforcement learning are widely applied to tasks like vulnerability assessment, malware detection, 47 48 and user behavior analysis.
-For instance, supervised learning algorithms can classify known threats based 49 on historical data, and unsupervised learning can uncover previously unknown attack patterns (Singh & 50 Chatterjee, 2019).
-Reinforcement learning further enhances these systems by allowing them to adapt and 51 improve based on feedback from real-world interactions (Kumar et al., 2022).
-One of the most significant advantages of AI-augmented security models is their ability to operate in real-time, providing continuous 52 53 monitoring and rapid incident response.
-This is particularly critical in addressing zero-day vulnerabilities, 54 where the window of exploitation can be incredibly short (Alshahrani et al., 2019).
-The incorporation of 55 AI-driven security models into software development processes raises important ethical and regulatory 56 considerations.
-Ensuring compliance with standards such as the General Data Protection Regulation 57 (GDPR) and maintaining transparency in AI decision-making are critical for fostering trust and 58 accountability.
-Furthermore, the deployment of these models must balance the need for robust security 59 with the preservation of user privacy, particularly in sensitive applications such as healthcare and finance (Chen & Liu, 2020).
-AI-augmented security models leverage machine learning (ML), data analytics, and 60 intelligent automation to detect, predict, and mitigate threats more effectively than traditional methods.
-61
+Modern applications increasingly focus on predictive analytics, behavioral analysis, and real-time threat intelligence [12].
+Embedding AI-driven tools and frameworks into the Software Development Life Cycle (SDLC)can proactively address vulnerabilities and enhance their overall security posture.
+Machine learning, which is a subset of AI, plays a pivotal role in these models by enabling systems to identify anomalies, predict potential threats, and automate responses.
+Techniques such as supervised learning, unsupervised learning, and reinforcement learning are widely applied to tasks like vulnerability assessment, malware detection, and user behavior analysis.
+For instance, supervised learning algorithms can classify known threats based on historical data, and unsupervised learning can uncover previously unknown attack patterns [20].
+Reinforcement learning further enhances these systems by allowing them to adapt and improve based on feedback from real-world interactions [10].
+One of the most significant advantages of AI-augmented security models is their ability to operate in real-time, providing continuous monitoring and rapid incident response.
+This is particularly critical in addressing zero-day vulnerabilities, where the window of exploitation can be incredibly short [2].
+The incorporation of AI-driven security models into software development processes raises important ethical and regulatory considerations.
+Ensuring compliance with standards such as the General Data Protection Regulation (GDPR) and maintaining transparency in AI decision-making are critical for fostering trust and accountability.
+Furthermore, the deployment of these models must balance the need for robust security with the preservation of user privacy, particularly in sensitive applications such as healthcare and finance [5].
+AI-augmented security models leverage machine learning (ML), data analytics, and intelligent automation to detect, predict, and mitigate threats more effectively than traditional methods.